6-day mountaineering course July 16, 2023

 A 6-day mountaineering course based in Arthurs Pass National Park.

-Before attending this course, you must be competent walking in crampons, using an ice axe, able to self-arrest and, have the ability to perform avalanche rescue.
+Before attending this course, you must be competent walking in crampons, using an ice axe, able to self-arrest and can perform avalanche rescue.

 Mountaineering Course location

-This mountaineering course is delivered in Arthurs Pass National Park from Temple Basin lodge (see map).
-However, New Zealand mountain weather can be fickle so as a backup option sometimes we split the course between Arthurs Pass and The Craigieburn Range (see map).
-Having flexibility in course location ensures you will get the most of your time with us.
+This mountaineering course is delivered in Arthurs Pass National Park from Temple Basin Lodge (see map).
+However, New Zealand mountain weather can be fickle, so as a backup option, we sometimes split the course between Arthurs Pass and The Craigieburn Range (see map).
+Having flexibility in course location ensures you will get the most out of your time with us.

 Access to the snow